flutter/website/src/docs/cookbook/networking/delete-data.md

 ## 2. Delete data on the server

-In this example, you'll delete an album from the [JSONPlaceholder][] using the `http.delete()` method.
+This recipe covers how to delete an album from the [JSONPlaceholder][] using the `http.delete()` method.
 Note that this requires the `id` of the album that you want to delete.
 For this example,